npoet/wikipedia-game/README.md

 #### Usage:

-This package can be run as a single script via wikipedia_game.py:
+This package can be run as a single script via wikipedia_game.py (after installing requirements):

 ```
 python3 wikipedia_game.py "{start_page}" "{end_page}"